Sekhukhune: Second Sekhukhune War

 Although the British had first condemned the Transvaal war against Sekhukhune, it was continued after the annexation.
-In 1878 and 1879 three British attacks were successfully repelled until Sir Garnet Wolseley defeated Sekhukhune in November 1879 with an army of 2,000 British soldiers, Boers and 10,000 Swazis.
+In 1878 and 1879 three British attacks were repelled until Sir Garnet Wolseley defeated Sekhukhune in November 1879 with an army of 2,000 British soldiers, Boers and 10,000 Swazis.
 On 2 December 1879, Sekhukhune was captured and on 9 December 1879 he was imprisoned in Pretoria.

 Aftermath

 On 3 August 1881, the Pretoria Convention was signed, which stipulated in Article 23 that Sekhukhune would be released.
-Because his capital had been burned to the ground, he left for a place called Manoge.
+Because his capital had been burned to the ground, he left for a place called Manoge, where he was assisted by Johannes August Winter, a missionary from the Berlin Missionary Society.
 On 13 August 1882, Sekhukhune was murdered by his half-brother Mampuru II, who claimed to be the lawful king.
 Mampuru was captured by the Boers, tried for murder and hanged in Pretoria in 21 November 1883.

+Assassination of Sekhukhune and the Decline of the Marota Empire

+On the night of 13 August, 1882, Sekhukhune, was assassinated by Mampuru II.
+Mampuru II claimed that he was the rightful king and accused Sekhukhune of usurping the throne following the death of their father, Sekwati.
+Fearing arrest, Mampuru II fled and sought refuge initially with Chief Marishane (Masemola) and later with Nyabela, the king of the Ndebele.

+When the Pretoria Boers demanded that Nyabela surrender Mampuru II for trial on charges of murder, Nyabela refused, stating that Mampuru II was under his protection.
+This disagreement led to a war between Nyabela and the Boers, which lasted for approximately nine months.
+Eventually, Nyabela surrendered, and Mampuru II was handed over to the Pretoria Boers.
+Marishane, Nyabela, and Mampuru II faced trial in the Pretoria Supreme Court.

+On 23 January, 1884, Marishane was sentenced to seven years imprisonment for providing temporary refuge to Mampuru II and inciting unrest.
+Following his release, Marishane returned to his village, Marishane (Mooifontein), where he later died.

+Nyabela received a death sentence, which was later commuted to life imprisonment on 22 September, 1883.
+Mampuru, convicted of murder and rebellion, was executed by hanging in Pretoria prison on 22 November, 1883.

+Thus concluded one of the most tumultuous political and military careers in South Africa's history, marking the demise of the Marota Empire.

 Legacy

 After his death, Bopedi (Pedi kingdom) was divided into small powerless units conducted by the native commissioners.
 His grandson Sekhukhune II in an effort to rebuild the Bapedi kingdom launched an unsuccessful war against the South African Republic.
 The defeat marked the end of Pedi resistance against foreign forces.

 The London Times, which at the time was not known to report on the deaths of African leaders, published an article on 30 August 1882, acknowledging his resistance against the Boers and the British: